aburke1605/battery-portal/README.md

 The best way to display to users the telemetry data obtained from the BMS is via HTTP pages that can be served to any smartphone or other web-capable device.
 This can be achieved by configuring the ESP32 to act as a Wi-Fi access point (AP) to which devices can connect, while simultaneously running a HTTP server.
 By adding a DNS server, devices are automatically directed to the IP address of the ESP32 http server, mimicking the captive portals you find when connecting to public Wi-Fi hotspots.
-From here HTTP clients are upgraded to WebSocket clients, following a security check, such that the telemetry data is live-updated rather than once per page refresh.
+From here HTTP clients are upgraded to WS clients, following a security check, such that the telemetry data is live-updated rather than once per page refresh.

 The AP is configured by calling the `wifi_init` function.
 Here the Wi-Fi mode is set to '`APSTA`', a combination of AP and station (STA) modes, to allow the ESP32 to simultaneously connect to other networks while devices connect to it.
+The name of the AP depends on various factors including the existence of other ESP32 APs with similar names, so the function first performs a scan for nearby APs.

+Following this, the HTTP server is created in the `start_webserver` function, close to the default configuration provided by ESP-IDF.
+The main purpose of the function is to register URI endpoints to one of the custom handler functions such that the server can respond to incoming requests at that endpoint.
+Most URIs make use of the `file_serve_handler` function which can serve the most common types of files, including `.html`, `.css`, `.js`, `.png` and `.jpeg` files.
+However, there are also additional special use functions.
+These include;
+`login_handler`, which parses json log-in requests after a device connects to the AP, before either generating a new authentication token in memory or checking if a returning users token already exists;
+`client_handler`, which registers new WS clients should they attempt a connection with an authentication token matching one of those in memory, before listening for incoming WS messages from existing clients;
+and other simpler handlers to trigger various functions on the ESP32 by sending a HTTP request to the appropriate endpoint.

 ## Webserver backend